greenplum-db/gpdb/gpdb-doc/markdown/analytics/pl_python.html.md

 You can run PL/Python code blocks as anonymous code blocks.
 See the [DO](../ref_guide/sql_commands/DO.html) command in the *Greenplum Database Reference Guide*.

 The Greenplum Database PL/Python extension is installed by default with Greenplum Database. `plpython3u` supports developing functions using Python 3.9.
-To use `plpython3u`, Python 3.9 should be installed with the system package manager.
-Normally, Python 3.9 is a dependency of Greenplum package, which will be installed automatically with the Greenplum installation process.
+The VMware Greenplum installation process installs a Python 3.9 environment to your system as one of its dependencies.

 ### <a id="topic3"></a>Greenplum Database PL/Python Limitations